 Once the user is in the system, they can click on "Cost Reporting" on the top bar.
-If the user has access permission for only a single component code and program, for example Component Code 8zz for HCS/TxHmL, then there will only be one option to click on the initial Cost Reporting page.
-If the user has access permission for more than one component code and/or program, for example Component Code 8zz for HCS/TxHmL and Component Code 8zz for HCS/TxHmL and Component code and report in which the user wishes to work.
+For example, if the user has access permission for only a single component code and program, Component Code 8zz for HCS/TxHmL, then there will only be one option to click on the initial Cost Reporting page.
+For another example, if the user has access permission for more than one component code and/or program, Component Code 8zz for HCS/TxHmL and Component Code 8zz for HCS/TxHmL and ICF/IID, then the user will need to choose the component code and report in which they wish to work.